-The lessons within and across each unit are organized to support learning through a natural progression.
-Students engage with and build an understanding of the three dimensions of the standards at increasing levels of complexity and sophistication, and engage in a coherent progression of learning that is coordinated over time, clear, and organized.
-Within the first unit, Patterns of Earth and Sky, students progress toward Performance Expectations through various experiences.
-Students begin the unit by developing the understanding that the sun looks bigger and brighter than all of the other stars because it is much closer to Earth.
-Next, the students learn that the sky changes throughout the day because the Earth spins, leading up to the concept that the stars they see in the night sky change throughout the year because the Earth orbits the sun.
+5. LEARNING PROGRESSIONS: Required Yes The lessons within and across each unit are The materials adequately address 5a) The overall organization of the materials and the organized to support learning through a natural Appendix A: Learning Progressions development of disciplinary core ideas, science and progression.
+Students engage with and build an They are coherent and provide engineering practices, and crosscutting concepts are understanding of the three dimensions of the natural connections to other coherent within and across units.
+The progression of sonhistication, and engage in a coherent progression natural connections to other learning is coordinated over time, clear and organized to of learning that is coordinated over time, clear, and including science and engineering rearining is coordinated over time, clear and organized to organized.
+Within the first unit, Patterns of Earth prevent student misunderstanding and supports student and Sky, students progress toward Performance practices, crosscutting concepts, mastery of the performance expectations.
+Expectations through various experiences.
+Students and disciplinary core ideas; the begin the unit by developing the understanding that content complements the the the sun looks bigger and brighter than all of the Louisiana Student Standards for other stars because it is much closer to Earth.
+Next, Math. the students learn that the sky changes throughout concept that the stars they see in the night sky change throughout the year because the Earth Yes No orbits the sun.
 This learning progression builds to and supports the anchor phenomenon of an observed artifact that depicts the sky differently during different times.
 The students develop 3D learning through observing and investigating patterns in the day and night sky with various simulated models, and informational text.
-Through these activities, students develop a sense of scale and proportion of the Earth, sun, stars, and discover patterns of the stars.
+Through and proportion of the Earth, sun, stars, and discover patterns of the stars.
 Across units, students build an understanding of three-dimensional learning as elements of 3D learning are first introduced and then built upon with complexity as students move through the units.
-Students begin focusing on Cause and Effect (CCC) relationships that help build an understanding of yearly Patterns (CCC) observed in the night sky.
+Students begin focusing on Cause and Effect (CCC) vearly Patterns (CCC) observed in the night sky.
 They begin to utilize simulation Models (SEP) to Investigate (SEP) these connections and gather evidence to make claims and support their ideas (SEP, Engage in Argument with Evidence) about the stars.
 As the students move onto the next unit, Modeling Matter, students build off their initial ideas about Scale and Proportion (CCC) on a large scale to understanding it on a much smaller scale when learning about the properties of matter at the nanoscale versus the observable scale learned in the prior unit.
-Students move from simulated Models
+Students move from simulated Models prior ante, stadents move nom simulated woulds